JuliCoronel/JuliCoronel/README.md

 💻 Full-Stack Developer | 🚀 Passionate about learning and growing

 I'm a proactive and fast learner who loves exploring new technologies and improving both technical and soft skills.
-Currently, I'm expanding my knowledge with a PHP development course and actively engaging in web development projects to keep learning.
+Currently, I'm expanding my knowledge and actively engaging in web development projects to keep learning.
 🌱 Always improving: I enjoy teamwork, communicate clearly, and thrive in dynamic environments.
-🎯 Looking for my first opportunity: I'm actively seeking my first role in a company where I can contribute and grow as a developer.
+🎯 I'm actively seeking my first role in a company where I can contribute and grow as a developer.
 Obviusly, I'm open to constructive criticism, collaborations or corrections, so if you want to do a project in group👨🏼‍🤝‍👨🏼, count on me!🤗

 Let's connect! 🚀